GerardProgrammeert/paqt/README.md

 # php artisan sail install
 # ./vendor/bin/sail up -d
 ````
-This will create an image and a container with dependencies to run this laravel project.
+This will create an image and a container with dependencies to run this Laravel project.

-After laravel is installed, run the installation script from the root of the project inside the container.
+After Laravel is installed, run the installation script from the root of the project inside the container.
 ````
 sh install.sh
 ````